Categories

 4. Process Flow Diagram

-The HACCP performs a review of the operating/manufacturing process to determine the quality of the flow diagram.
+The HACCP reviews the operating/manufacturing process to determine the quality of the flow diagram.
 Multiple reviews can be done and compared to iron out deficiencies in the process.
 The site for which the HACCP plan is being designed should be visited as many times as possible to make sure all relevant information is collected.

 6. Identify and analyze hazards (Principle # 1)